Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 >  for PCI DSS enablement

-###PUBLIC PREVIEW BETA 1
+### PUBLIC PREVIEW BETA 1

 *Published May 2017*

 *This document is for informational purposes only.
-MICROSOFT/AVYAN MAKES NO WARRANTIES, EXPRESS, IMPLIED, OR STATUTORY, AS TO THE INFORMATION IN THIS DOCUMENT.*
-*This document is provided “as-is.”
+MICROSOFT AND AVYAN MAKE NO WARRANTIES, EXPRESS, IMPLIED, OR STATUTORY, AS TO THE INFORMATION IN THIS DOCUMENT.
+This document is provided “as-is.”
 Information and views expressed in this document, including URL and other Internet website references, may change without notice.
 Customers reading this document bear the risk of using it.*
-*This document does not provide customers with any legal rights to any intellectual property in any Microsoft product.
-Customers may copy and use this document for their internal, reference purposes.*
+*This document does not provide customers with any legal rights to any intellectual property in any Microsoft or Avyan product.* *Customers may copy and use this document for their internal, reference purposes.*
-*NOTE: Certain recommendations in this paper may result in increased data, network, or compute resource usage, and may increase a customer’s license or subscription costs.*
+*NOTE: Certain recommendations in this paper may result in increased data, network, or compute resource usage in Azure, and may increase a customer’s Azure license or subscription costs.*

-*partnership between Microsoft/Avyan.*
+*The solution in this document is intended as a reference architecture pilot and should not be used as-is for production purposes.
+Achieving PCI compliance requires that customers consult with their Qualified Security Assessor. *

+*This solution was developed cooperativly by Microsoft and Avyan consulting.*

 # ACKNOWLEDGEMENTS